JoseMM2002/zellij-favs/README.md

   After filtering, press Enter to return to the sessions list.

 - Switching Lists:
-  Press Tab to switch between the "Favorites" and "Sessions" lists.
+  Press Tab to switch between the "Favorites" and "Flush" lists.

 - Managing Sessions:
   Highlight a session and press Space to move it between "Favorites" and "Sessions."